 We’d like to invite you to expand your horizons by befriending an international student.
 There is more to education than lectures, textbooks, and term papers.
 Students say that some of the most rewarding life experiences in America occur outside of their classrooms and research labs.
 Liu Feng, past president of the Chinese Student and Scholar Association, shared the following:

 I would like to thank the Rolla community.
 As visiting Chinese students, we face many difficulties when we are studying in the US, not only in our studies but also in our lives.
 Your community is so nice to us and so many people are happy to be our ‘host families.’
 You always help us overcome all kinds of problems, especially the language.
 Most Chinese students improve their English after finding a friend in the community.
 We greatly appreciate your help and we are pleased to be friends with you.”

 Community friends can help international students understand the American way of life.
-As a friend, you might offer some practical assistance in shopping, dining at a local restaurant, explaining holidays and customs, and many other practical things.
+Your assigned friend might offer practical assistance in shopping, dining at a local restaurant, attending community events, and many other helpful things.
 Participants generally meet at least once a month in local homes or at special community functions.
-However, the time commitment is the amount of time that you and your student choose to make.
-There is no charge to participate in the International Friends Program, nor is there an expectation for you to provide financial assistance to students.
+There is no charge to participate in the International Friends program.

 Frequently Asked Questions